Lovecore/NotNLP/README.md

 ### Data Preparation and Training

-**WARNING** The larger your cycles, the larger the space the model consumes, the current training model consumes ~60gb @ 1000 epochs.
+**WARNING** The larger your cycles, the larger the space the model consumes, the current training model consumes ~30gb @ 1000 epochs.
 Adjust accordingly.

-Run the following command to prepare the dataset and train the BERT-based model:
+Run the following command to prepare the dataset and train the BERT-based model.
+You can specify a series of options: `--data`, `--epochs`, `--train_batch_size` and `--eval_batch_size`.

 ```bash
 python you_are_not_prepared.py